PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 The Mod.ff has changed because of this change:

 - Added different buttons for RC Heli and RC Car in hardpoint menu

+# 2021-04-28 - Update 7 - Hotfix 1

+Additions:

+- Add a setting to make the King kills not switch the assassins bots when there are X guardians bots already

+Enhancements:

+- Votesystem now shows results (top 3)

+Fixes:
+- cg_fov and cg_fovscale will not reset anymore when the change is not done through the settings menu of ktk

+The Mod.ff has changed because of this change:

+- cg_fov and cg_fovscale will not reset anymore when the change is not done through the settings menu of ktk